More work needed to increase awareness of Disability Confident

 Is the message getting through?

-However, a recent survey of HR professionals we carried out suggests that messages about Disability Confident and the benefits it can bring are not getting through to businesses.
+However, in our recent survey of HR professionals it suggests that messages about Disability Confident and the benefits it can bring are not getting through to businesses.
 Almost three in five (59%) HR professionals scored themselves less than 5 out of 10 for awareness of Disability Confident, while only one in five (21%) scored themselves 8 out of 10 or more.
 This is concerning given less than a third (30%) of HR professionals gave a score of 8 out of 10 or more when asked how proactive their organisation is in managing mental wellbeing in the workplace.

 Good business sense